eBay Image Editing Guide For Seller

 When you use our catalog to advertise a used item, do not use a generic photo.
 Upload a photo of the article that shows what state it is in.

-Something else to have in mind when editing image for your eBay adYou can add a free photo to each ad.
+Something else to have in mind when editing an image for your eBay adYou can add a free photo to each ad.
 The photo appears in your ad and next to the title of your article in the search results.
 This photo, also called gallery photo, is always copied from the first image you add to your ad, and it is the same one that is automatically displayed at the top left in your ad.
 The gallery image is generated after the ad is accepted.
 It usually appears after a few minutes, but it may take a few hours if the eBay website is busy.

 You can also add up to 11 more photos per advertisement.
-These images will be displayed in a top left viewer in your ad.
+These images will be displayed in a top-left viewer in your ad.
 In some cases, fees will apply for additional photos.
 They will keep copies of your photos on eBay and these will remain in your finished ads for 90 days so you can reuse them when you resell similar items.

 When additional photo charges apply, add-on photos and enhancements to show larger images in your ad are available for a reduced flat fee with the Image Package enhancement option.
 You can also use the Enhanced Gallery enhancement to display larger images in the search results.

 The main photo shows the general views of the item you are selling.
 If you wish, you can display all the variants of the item you are selling in a single main photo (like all available colors of a pair of shoes).
-The main photo is used as the default if you do not add any photo of the variants.
+The main photo is used as the default if you do not add any photos of the variants.

 Add more photos in the Display variant area to show differences in items, such as individual colors.
 Select a detail of the variants from the Show variant drop-down menu.
 If you change the detail of the variants you show in the photos, you will delete all the variant photos you have uploaded.